 A while back I heard about an illegal free streaming service called ‘Popcorn Time’.
-I was wondering how the service worked, where they got there database from, and what technology they used.
+I was wondering how the service worked, where they got their database from, and what technology they used.

 This project was made out of pure curiosity, and for educational purposes only.
 I do not condone pirating.
-The software (source or build) will not be made public out of respect for the movie industry.
+The software, source code, and build, will not be made public out of respect for the movie industry.

-As mentioned I wondered how ‘Popcorn Time’ was able to find so many movies and series, and being able to stream them without being taken out by authorities.
+As mentioned I wondered how ‘Popcorn Time’ was able to find so many movies and series, and being able to stream them without being taken down by authorities.

 As it turns out the ‘Popcorn Time’ project is/was open-source, meaning I could take a look under the hood.
 I found out that they use a few databases to find the content.
 These databases contain links to Torrent files and/or hashes, with those the user can stream the content though the peer-to-peer network.
 This all without ‘Popcorn Time’ being involved in the streaming process.

 I wanted to see if I could make a piece of software that access the same database, in this case I limited myself to the movie database.